 If students wish to substitute one or more of their grade 12 subjects with Advanced Placement Tests then a score of 4 or 5 in the AP test is required.

 For International Baccalaureate (IB) applicants we require between 32 and 38 points depending on the programme applied for.

-For full details please refer to undergraduate entry requirements
+For full details please refer to our undergraduate entry requirements

-For details of other Province entry requirements please contact: firstname.lastname@example.org
+For details of other Province entry requirements contact firstname.lastname@example.org

 For entry onto a one year taught Masters programme we require a minimum GPA of 3.3/average grade B+.
 We are looking for the completion of a four-year undergraduate degree programme from a Canadian or US institution.
 Individual departments may specify a preference for specific subject areas at undergraduate level.

 SOAS has a fully integrated ‘Study Abroad’ programme for both undergraduates and postgraduates, where students can study at the School for either the Fall or Spring semester or a full academic year as part of their degree at another institution.
-More information and an application form can be found on the Study Abroad pages or by contacting email@example.com
+More information and an application form can be found in our Study Abroad section or by contacting email@example.com

 SOAS offers a range of scholarships, bursaries and awards to support students.
 There are other scholarships provided by the University of London, the British Government and other external organisations.
-For further information please visit the SOAS Scholarships web page.
+For further information please see Scholarships.

-For other scholarship opportunities please visit the Government of Canada International Scholarships web page.
+For other scholarship opportunities please visit the Government of Canada International Scholarships website.

 If you apply for a visa before you arrive in the UK then you should be eligible to work part-time or volunteer during your programme of study.
 This visa will allow you to work part-time during the term (up to 20 hours a week) and any number of hours during the vacations.
 However, you should check before you apply for a job that your visa will allow you to do this particular kind of work.